pivotal-cf/pairist/docs/configuration.md

 This is the number of history entries Pairist stores per team.
 The default is `20`.
 The recommendation engine uses these to generate pairs based on pairing history.

 _You probably won't ever need to change this!_

+## `PAIRIST_BACKUP_BUCKET_NAME` (optional)

+This is the Cloud Storage bucket a backup of your Firestore database will be stored in.
+If configured, a backup will be taken every 24 hours.

+As described in the [Firebase docs about scheduling data exports](https://firebase.google.com/docs/firestore/solutions/schedule-export), this value should be in the format "gs://BUCKET_NAME".